brews/baysparpy/docs/examples.rst

     sst = np.arange(0, 41)

-And now plug the SST data into :py:func:`predict_tex` along with additional information - we're using the same site location as in `Standard prediction`_:
+And now plug the SST data into :py:func:`predict_tex` along with additional information.
+In this case we're using the same site location as in `Standard prediction`_:

 .. ipython:: python